Skip to content ↓

 Communication with parents is a strength in Early Years.
 We communicate with the parents on a daily basis and use an online platform called ‘Interactive Learning Diary’ which enables us to inform parents of their child’s weekly learning through observations, photos and videos.
 It also allows parents to contribute to their child’s learning, as we are all instrumental in ensuring that our children’s development is excellent.

-Summer Term Learning
+Autumn Term Learning

 As always, the children follow a play-based curriculum.
 This takes place through a range of stimulating and engaging activities which allow children to explore, communicate, question and develop their understanding.
 The children will have opportunities to learn skills through focused activities and independent play and their learning journey will follow their individual needs within the Statutory Framework for the Early Years Foundation Stage (2021).
+As well as settling into their new environment and routines, they will be learning skills through our topics on: Marvellous Me! & Celebrations.

 Communication, Language and Literacy

-• Understand ‘why’ questions
+• Understand and respond to simple questions

 Personal, Social and Emotional Development